Inca Trail Permits and Availability 2020

 In this section you can check the permits and availability of the Inca Trail provided by the Ministry of Culture of Peru.
 Here some information should take into account:

-Note: Inca Trail Availability is displayed in real time.
+Note: Inca Trail Availability availability is updated every day (Please press Ctrl + F5 to refresh the availability).
 First you must choose the month and year you want to come to Peru, followed by the date of your trek.
 The number shown per day is the number of places available to the selected date.
 “0” means that there is no longer any space available.

 This information is provided courtesy of the Regional Directorate of Culture of Cusco.